 If you’re not a fan of HBO’s The Game of Thrones, I’m not sure we can be friends.
-OK, maybe you’re not into sci-fi, or origin stories, but like it or not, we can all learn Brand Storytelling lessons from the Game of Thrones series, just like we learn storytelling from competitors’ brands.
+OK, maybe you’re not into sci-fi, or origin stories, but like it or not, we can all learn lessons in branding from the Game of Thrones series, just like we learn storytelling from competitors’ brands.

 Not only is it just great programming.
 It’s also an amazing opportunity to learn about the art of storytelling and apply that to your brand’s desire to connect with your own target audience.